 1.1 Identifying level-specific music concepts in excerpts of music

 1.2 Identifying the social and cultural influences which have influenced the distinctive sounds of specific music styles

 1.3 Identifying and recognising the meaning of music signs, symbols and terms

 So the ‘understanding’ part’s pretty obvious… you need to understand.
-But, where this understanding is now demonstrated purely through the Listening Paper exam for Nat 5 and Higher course awards, separate unit specifications at Nat 4 and Advanced Higher still require you to collect a range of supporting evidence.
+But, where this understanding is now demonstrated purely through the Listening Paper exam for Nat 5, Higher and Advanced Higher course awards (plus an analysis component in the Advanced Higher Assignment), the separate unit specification at Nat 4 still requires you to collect a range of supporting evidence.